Designing a Hybrid Digital / Analog Quantum Physics Emulator as Open Hardware

-$c$ should be selected based on the range of $V_{coeff}$ and the precision in $a$.
-Say the precision in $a$ were 100.
-Then we want $V_{coeff}$ to have an approximate value of $\frac{1}{2}(\frac{V_a}{50}) + \frac{1}{2}$.
-It is easy to see from the graph that choosing a value $c = 0.1 \cdot 2 V_{1/2}$ fits this purpose since $2 V_{1/2}$ is our computational voltage unit (cvu).
+The sigmoid evaluated at different values of c yields a family of curves. c should be selected based on the range of \(V_{coeff}\) and the precision in \(a\).
+Say the precision in \(a\) were 100.
+Then we want \(V_{coeff}\) to have an approximate value of \(\frac{1}{2}(\frac{V_{a}}{50}) + \frac{1}{2}\) .
+A value \(c = 0.1 \cdot 2V_{\frac{1}{2}}\) fits this purpose since \(2V_{\frac{1}{2}}\) is our computational voltage unit (CVU).
 The Laplace transform of the sigmoid function yields a transfer function that can be implemented as a PID controller.
-L denotes the Laplace transform and $\mathbb{D}$ denotes the digamma function.
+L denotes the Laplace transform and \(\mathbb{D}\) denotes the digamma function.

-So, in our case we will introduce a transfer function $Sigmoid(s)$, where all numbers are given in cvu:
+So, in our case we will introduce a transfer function \emph{Sigmoid}(s), where all numbers are given in CVU:

-So $V_{coeff}$ can simply be obtained by:
+So \(V_{coeff}\) can simply be obtained by:

-Then the other coefficients can be calculated using a few components including a root extractor circuit like that described in Texas Instruments' AN-31 application note. $V_3$ is 3 volts, $V_{pr}$ is the fraction of the probability spectrum maintained in the simplex.
+Then the other coefficients can be calculated using a few components including a root extractor circuit like that described in Texas Instruments\RL{'} AN-31 application note. \(V_{3}\) is 3 volts, \(V_{pr}\) is the fraction of the probability spectrum maintained in the simplex.